 - Promotes increased energy levels throughout the day due to fructose content

-What if Honey is Accidentally Given to Your Baby?
+What If Honey Is Accidentally Given to Your Baby?

-- If your baby is above 18 months of age: If your baby accidentally ingests honey in his/her meal, it is not going to be a huge problem since their immune systems are developed and acidic enough to eliminate spores of the bacterium in their gastrointestinal tracts upon consumption of honey.
+- If your baby is above 18 months of age: If your baby accidentally ingests honey in her meal, it is not going to be a huge problem since their immune systems are developed and acidic enough to eliminate spores of the bacterium in their gastrointestinal tracts upon the consumption of honey.

 - Prolonged constipation: If the situation worsens and your baby experiences severe constipation (which is one of the first signs of infant botulism), consider administering a dose of the Botulism Immune Globulin.
 This is a substance that treats the toxin ingested in the baby’s digestive system and works immediately, thus preventing further complications.
 However, do consult your doctor once before doing so.

-Is it Safe to Use Honey Pacifiers?
+Is It Safe to Use Honey Pacifiers?

 Honey in Different Forms